valizadeh-github/gitcourses/privateFolder/h.tajik/tajik.md

 # Hello
-- this is private direcotory for tajik
+- this is private directory for tajik
     - you can check status
     ```
     git status